omarmohy98/user-group-managment/Readme.md

 ## How to Run

-1. Ensure you have the necessary permissions to execute the script (`chmod +x script_name.sh`).
+1. Ensure you have the necessary permissions to execute the script (`chmod +x user&group_managment_script`).
-2. Run the script by executing `./script_name.sh` in the terminal.
+2. Run the script by executing `./user&group_managment_script` in the terminal.

 ## Notes